This sermon was given at the Ordination of Erik Resly at First Parish in Milton, MA, January 28, 2012

 If the existing form of the church is dying, it seems a bit futile to ask what is killing us – the list is long, full of pointing fingers and none of the blame is verifiable.

-What we need to ask is: what is saving us?
+What we need to ask is: what

 We humans are hungry for ways to make meaning in our lives,

 to know we’re okay, to know that good is possible in and through us.